 I will admit I could eat this Garlic Free Basil Pesto straight as it is, but it makes a great sauce for meat (try grilled chicken), zoodles (spiralized zucchini noodles), salads, potatoes, spaghetti squash and more.
 How about slathering some on eggs?
 That sounds awesome!

-Once you have made your pesto, simply store in an airtight container in refrigerator for up to a week.
+Once you have made your pesto, simply store in an airtight container in the refrigerator for up to a week.
 If you won’t be using all right away, freeze in ice cube tray for the future.
-Then all you have to do is take out individual frozen pesto cubes, defrost in frig and use in your recipe or as a sauce.
+Then all you have to do is take out individually frozen pesto cubes, defrost in the fridge and use in your recipe or as a sauce.
 You will be amazed at how fresh it tastes.